 - 1. MCA 2-15-3111 authorizes the LLB to require applicants to contribute to the cost of prevention measures, which may be payable in cash or in appropriate in-kind contributions by applicant, including labor to install or implement preventive measures. - 2.
-Applicants applying for projects to prevent grizzly bear, wolf or mountain lion predation are required to provide 30% of the funds required to complete the project.
-If a project requires \$1000 to complete, the applicant may request a grant of \$700 and must provide \$300 in funds or in-kind services for the project. - 3.
+Applicants applying for projects to prevent wolf and mountain lion predation are required to provide 50% of the funds required to complete the project.
+For example, if a project requires \$1000 to complete, the applicant may request a grant of \$500 and must provide \$500 in funds or in-kind services for the project. - Applicants applying for projects to prevent grizzly bear predation are required to provide 30% of the funds required to complete the project.
+For example, if a project requires \$1000 to complete, the applicant may request a grant of \$700 and must provide \$300 in funds or in-kind services for the project. - 4.
 In-kind services, including labor to install or implement preventive measures, is considered in determining the applicant's match.
 Labor is currently valued at \$25/hour.
-The applicant must provide a detailed description of any proposed in-kind services. - 4.
+The applicant must provide a detailed description of any proposed in-kind services. - 5.
 Use of equipment to install or implement preventive measures is considered in determining the applicant's match.
 The applicant must provide a detailed description of any in-kind equipment use.
 Rental rates shall be valued at the standard rental rates in the area where the livestock operation is located for the type of equipment to be used.
 If local rental rates are not readily available, the LLB may determine appropriate rental rates based on statewide or regional average rates for the type of equipment to be used.